 - That's it.
 When you sign in again to this site, the extension will know where to fill the username.

 You can use the IT Glue shortcut icon in the toolbar to browse all secure passwords that you have access to in IT Glue.
 Click on the icon and go to the Passwords section to display a list of all sign-in credentials or navigate to a specific organization to narrow the list to just the passwords that belong to that organization.

-Simply click on any one of your credentials and you'll be redirected to the site with the user credentials pre-populated in the sign-in fields.
+Simply click on any one of your credentials and you'll be redirected to the site with the user credentials pre-populated in the username and password fields.